Best Trail Running Shoes 2023

 Read more: Altra Lone Peak 7 Review.

-A favorite among beginner and experienced trail runners, the updated Brooks Cascadia 16 is full of pop and foot protection with Brook’s plush DNA Loft v2 foam and Ballistic Rock Shield.
+A favorite among beginner and experienced trail runners and hikers, the updated Brooks Cascadia 17 is full of pop and foot protection with Brook’s plush DNA Loft v2 foam and Ballistic Rock Shield.

 Saucony Peregrine 13